-Serving wise, traditionally saag paneer is served with naan (the Indian flat bread) and yogurt.
-We served it with goat yogurt, and my husband got a grass fed sausage with it.
-I warmed up some Siete almond tortillas and even though they are not as amazing as naan bread, they are definitely healthier, and thats’s what matters.
+Serving-wise, traditionally saag paneer is served with naan (the Indian flatbread) and yogurt.
+We served it with goat yogurt, and my husband got a grass-fed sausage with it.
+I warmed up some Siete almond tortillas and even though they are not as amazing as naan bread, they are definitely healthier, and that’s what matters.
 The Cassava tortillas would work well too.
 One day I’ll make this dish with chicken.

 I thought by using all these greens I’ll have some leftover, but no, we ate it all for dinner.
 So if you want to feed a bigger family, I recommend doubling the recipe.
 It would be best if you had a big pot though because those greens take a lot of space.
 Or add them gradually.

 Oh, and the spices, this is where you can’t really improvise.
 You need Garam Masala spice mix, turmeric powder, cumin powder, fresh ginger and turmeric.
 And some cayenne if you want to make it spicy.

 *This page contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.